piyushagarwal08/JU-Notes/Automation.md

 7. Which view displays captured application screen shots and allows screen shots to be recorded?
 Ans. ```Assets View```
 (Score 100 %)

+# Assesment (Bot Insight)
+1. To enable a Task bot to generate an operational dashboard, the following steps should be completed in order within a Bot Creator client:
+Ans. ```1.
+Enable Analytics 2.
+Tag Variables 3.
+Run Bot 4.
+Analyze the Default Dashboard```
+2. Saima is using Bot Insight and wants to analyze the data in it.
+Which role should she use?
+Ans. ```Analytics Consumers```
+3. When Analytics is enabled for a Task bot, the values of variables marked as "Tagged for Analytics" can be viewed by clicking on the Analyze tab in the Workbench to view _________________
+Ans. ```Auto-generated Dashboards```
+4. Which role allows the user to create copies of the dashboard in the Bot Insight environment?
+Ans. ```Analytics Expert```
+5. Bhavisha is using Bot Insight and wants to confirm the data types in the Data Profile tab.
+Which role should she be assigned?
+Ans. ```Analytics Expert```
+(Score 100%)